 Evaluating Learning Impact and Global Mindset questions will also be tested, but there is no separate score for these two areas.

 The APTD exam costs $400 for ATD members and $600 for nonmembers.
+This covers the cost of a seat in the exam testing center, a score report and a certificate upon achievement of the credential.

 There is not a prerequisite study/preparation requirement for the APTD program; however, most candidates find it necessary to do so.
 You are not required to register for the APTD before purchasing any of the preparation options.
 Depending on your learning style and preference, there are a variety of study/preparation options available.
 Here are just a few suggestions: